What is NaviCare/SoinsNavi?

-Our Patient Navigators are bilingual team members with various educational backgrounds including one professional Patient Navigator who is a registered nurse with specialized training in navigation.
-Our Patient Navigators facilitate access to services and resources, by reducing barriers faced when dealing with multiple care providers across multiple locations.
-Patient Navigators help families navigate a complicated maze of services, treatments, and programs.
-Navigators can empower families and individuals with the knowledge that they need to make an informed decision about their child's or their own health.
+Our patient navigator is a bilingual registered nurse with training in navigation.
+She facilitates access to services and resources, by reducing barriers faced when dealing with multiple care providers across multiple locations.
+Our patient navigator help families navigate a complicated maze of services, treatments, and programs.
+A navigator can also empower families and individuals with the knowledge that they need to make an informed decision about their child's or their own health.

 How is this service unique?

-Children/youth and their families will work with a patient navigator – a role that is relatively new in Canada.
-Our patient navigators help families coordinate access to appropriate services and resources for their children.
-In addition, the patient navigators will act as a resource for the child/youth’s care team, ensuring that the care remains integrated.
+Children/youth and their families will work with our patient navigator – a role that is relatively new in Canada.
+Our patient navigator helps families coordinate access to appropriate services and resources for their children.
+In addition, our patient navigator will act as a resource for the child/youth’s care team, ensuring that the care remains integrated.

 What can our family expect?

-When first contacting NaviCare/SoinsNavi, families will have the opportunity to speak with our professional Patient Navigator about their unique situation and concerns.
-Once priorities are mutually decided, the Patient Navigators will help connect families and youth with the most appropriate resources and services available.
-Our Patient Navigators do not provide direct medical care.
+When first contacting NaviCare/SoinsNavi, families will have the opportunity to speak with our patient navigator about their unique situation and concerns.
+Once priorities are mutually decided, she will help connect families and youth with the most appropriate resources and services available.
+Our patient navigator does not provide direct medical care.

 How can I access this service?

 This bilingual service is offered free of charge.
 Your pediatrician or other care providers might have referred you to our service.
-However, you can access our service just by calling or emailing our Patient Navigator, no referral necessary (1-888-641-1977).
+However, you can access our service just by calling or emailing our patient navigator, no referral necessary (1-888-641-1977; firstname.lastname@example.org).

 Where are we located?

 We believe all New Brunswickers should have equal access to our services, no matter where they live.
 That is why all our services are accessible through the phone or online.
-In some situations, the Patient Navigators will also do site visits, as needed and when possible.
+In some situations, the patient navigator will also do site visits, as needed and when possible.

 What languages will the services be offered in?